Join fungi expert, Sharmin Gamiet, on this easy valley-bottom hike beside the Skagit River, revealing the rotten world of mushrooms.

 Trail distance: 4 kilometres round-trip, starting from Sumallo Grove in Manning Provincial Park.
 The trail is gently graded and accessible to people of moderate physical ability.
 Children are welcome!

 9:00 AM – Meet at the Owl Street Café in Hope.
-If you choose to come early for the cafe’s delicious breakfast selections (optional), please arrive at 8:00 AM.
-Pick up and pay for your lunch if you ordered before hand with us (optional).
+If you choose to come early for the café’s delicious breakfast selection (optional), please arrive at 8:30 AM.
+Pick up and pay for your lunch if you ordered beforehand with us (optional).

 10:00 AM – Vehicles depart from the Owl Street Café.